arunofhyd/OmniSearch/latest_native.md

 						if tgt starts with "Google" then set end of validGoog to tgt as string end repeat

-					display dialog "Setup Complete! 🎉" & return & return & "Your preferences have been saved to your Documents folder." & return & return & "💡 TIP: Delete 'OmniSearch_Preferences.txt' in your Documents folder to reset your preferences at any time." with title "OmniSearch Setup Complete" buttons {"Start Searching"} default button "Start Searching" with icon note end if
+					set finishText to "Setup Complete! 🎉" & return & return set finishText to finishText & "Your settings have been saved to:" & return & "Home > OmniSearch > OmniSearch_Preferences.txt" & return & return
+					set finishText to finishText & "💡 MAGIC SHORTCUTS:" & return set finishText to finishText & "• Search '!settings' to quickly open this file." & return set finishText to finishText & "• Search '!reset' to run this setup wizard again." display dialog finishText with title "OmniSearch Setup Complete" buttons {"Awesome!"} default button "Awesome!" with icon note end if

-				-- Ensure Fallbacks even if they deselected everything to prevent breaks if (count of validMkt) is 0 then set end of validMkt to "Apple Marketing (en_US) 🇺🇸" if (count of validMus) is 0 then set end of validMus to "Apple Music (en_US) 🇺🇸" if (count of validGoog) is 0 then set end of validGoog to "Google (en_US) 🇺🇸"
+				if (count of validMkt) is 0 then set end of validMkt to "Apple Marketing (en_US) 🇺🇸" if (count of validMus) is 0 then set end of validMus to "Apple Music (en_US) 🇺🇸" if (count of validGoog) is 0 then set end of validGoog to "Google (en_US) 🇺🇸"

-				-- Join strings for saving
 				set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "|" set mktTargets to validMkt as string
 				set musTargets to validMus as string
 				set googleTargets to validGoog as string
-				set AppleScript's text item delimiters to oldDelims
+				set AppleScript's text item delimiters to oldDelims end tell -- END TELL BLOCK

-				-- Save neatly structured settings
 			set prefData to "[OMNISEARCH CONFIGURATION]" & return & ¬
 				"Mode: " & openMode & return & ¬
 				"Size: " & windowSize & return & ¬
 				"Apple Marketing: " & mktTargets & return & ¬
 				"Apple Music: " & musTargets & return & ¬
 				"Google: " & googleTargets

 			do shell script "echo " & quoted form of prefData & " > " & quoted form of prefsFile
-			end tell
 		end if

+		-- If they only typed !reset, we stop the script here so it doesn't search safari for "!reset" if isResetCommand then return input

 		-- ==========================================
 		-- DATA VALIDATION & FALLBACK LOGIC
-		-- Handles missing data if user messed up the text file manually -- ==========================================
+		-- ==========================================
 		set validMkt to {}
 		set validMus to {}